mdyzma/Educational/README.md

-In this folder you will finfd various assignments of view popular internet courses.
+In this folder you will find various assignments from fiew popular internet courses I have taken.

+Have fun.

+Michal